 How the 499 Registration Process Works

-You will devote considerable time and energy to your project, and the thesis course (499) is how you get academic credit.
-Everyone is required to register for one to three credit hours for the thesis in their final semester.
-That provides your faculty advisor with a mechanism for grading your work.
+You will devote considerable time and energy to your project, and the thesis course (499) is how you get academic credit and provides your faculty advisor with a mechanism for grading your work.
 It's also a requirement.
 Everyone must register for one to three credits of a thesis course, and receive a B or higher in order to fulfill the thesis requirement.